Singhzing-kid1/hackathon/README.md

 ## Idea:

 An app that gives a mental health check to see how you are feeling.
 It also inculdes a section for journaling your feelings.
-There will also be a self-harm absteince section that will ask you if you have harmed yourself, and will give you points that you can use to redeem something.
+There will also be a self-harm abstinence section that will ask you if you have harmed yourself, and will give you points that you can use to redeem something.